 Welcome.
-The Argolicus Mysteries set the young, but retired, Argolicus against the politics of a country under foreign rule.
-Neighbors call on the ex-praefect of the Roman Senate to use his legal wisdom and understanding of human frailty to help solve murders.
+The Argolicus Mysteries set the young, but retired, Roman Argolicus against the politics of a country under foreign rule.
+Neighbors call him to use his legal wisdom and understanding of human frailty to help solve murders.
 Murder was not a public crime and each family was forced to discover the perpetrator and consider a just retribution.
 Argolicus provides the solution to the murder dilemma.

 In the early Sixth Century the capitol of Italy was not Rome.
 Italy and much of southern Europe was ruled by the self-declared Ostrogoth King Theoderic from Ravenna.
 Rome was resentful.
 The Roman World, centered in Constantinople, was avaricious.
 In southern Italy, people want justice for murder.